top of page

 • Exercise

 • Anti-bacterial medications through your dermatologist to help eradicate infection, if required.
-If needed, this is often a first line recommendation.

 Acne therapies can be different for each person, but the fundamental goal is to determine WHY acne is an issue for that individual.
 Once we know the WHY, management becomes easier and more directly focused.
-Naturopathic medical approaches can be beneficial in managing acne long-term.
+Naturopathic medical approaches might be beneficial in managing acne long-term.

 bottom of page